Glossary

 Further information can be found at: http://en.wikipedia.org/wiki/Diffraction_grating

-monochromator is an optical device that transmits a mechanically selectable narrow band of wavelengths of light or other radiation chosen from a wider range of wavelengths available at the input.
+Is an optical device that transmits a mechanically selectable narrow band of wavelengths of light or other radiation chosen from a wider range of wavelengths available at the input.
 A monochromator can use either the phenomenon of optical dispersion in a prism, or that of diffraction using a diffraction grating, to spatially separate the colors of light.
 It usually has a mechanism for directing the selected color to an exit slit.
 Usually the grating or the prism is used in a reflective mode.
 A reflective prism is made by making a right triangle prism (typically, half of an equilateral prism) with one side mirrored.
 The light enters through the hypotenuse face and is reflected back through it, being refracted twice at the same surface.
-The total refraction, and the total dispersion, is the same as would occur if an equilateral prism were used in transmission mode
+The total refraction, and the total dispersion, is the same as would occur if an equilateral prism were used in transmission mode.

 Further information can be found at: http://en.wikipedia.org/wiki/Monochromator